 In some countries, a husband can lawfully impose travel restrictions on his wife and children, preventing their return to Canada.
 Local laws may also allow him to retain the woman’s passport and assets, even if the two are divorced.

-For more information, consult our Country advice and advisories or the destination country’s embassy or consulate in Canada, or refer to our booklet International child abduction: a manual for parents.
+For more information, consult our Country travel advice and advisories or the destination country’s embassy or consulate in Canada, or refer to our booklet International Child Abduction: A Guidebook for Left-Behind Parents.

 - Date modified: